quicwg/base-drafts/draft-ietf-quic-transport.md

 fragmentation.

-In the absence of these mechanisms, QUIC endpoints SHOULD NOT send IP packets larger than 1280 bytes (assuming the minimum IP header size).
-This results in a QUIC MPS of 1232 bytes for IPv6 and 1252 bytes for IPv4.
+In the absence of these mechanisms, QUIC endpoints SHOULD NOT send IP packets larger than 1280 bytes.
+Assuming the minimum IP header size, this results in a QUIC MPS of 1232 bytes for IPv6 and 1252 bytes for IPv4.
 A QUIC implementation MAY be more conservative in computing the QUIC MPS to allow for unknown tunnel overheads or IP header options/extensions.